omarben23/alx-system_engineering-devops/0x02-shell_redirections/README.md

- tail -n 1 < iacta >> iacta : script that duplicates the last line of the file iacta find -name "*.js" -type f -delete ; script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d ! -patch . -print | wc -l : script that counts the number of directories and sub-directories in the current directory.
+ tail -n 1 < iacta >> iacta : script that duplicates the last line of the file iacta find -name "*.js" -type f -delete ; script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d ! -patch . -print | wc -l : script that counts the number of directories and sub-directories in the current directory. ls -t | head : script that displays the 10 newest files in the current directory.